ceres-c/bulldozer/README.md

 # Bulldozer
-A JavaScript deobfuscator/decompiler built for `collina.js` from AliExpress.
+A deobfuscator/decompiler written in JavaScript for JavaScript "binaries", currently targeted at `collina.js` from AliExpress.

 Reconstructing a flattened CFG, recovering control structures and deobfuscating literals via partial evaluation.
 In JavaScript.